-Working in an area where we do not have abundance of resources or service providers, we have to look at how we develop the assistance we need for our children and families.
-As I highlighted earlier, local residential treatment facilities are non-existent in Southern Ohio.
-A majority of our children placed in congregate care are being placed across the state, which creates challenges for reunification and continuum of care locally.
-To help address this issue, our agency, along with several other JFS/Child Welfare agencies, have partnered over the past few years to engage a local mental health provider to fill the void in this area.
-By this fall, our area will have a new residential facility which aligns with Ohio RISE and the Family First Act.
-Expansion of these services, along with creation and maintenance of prevention services, still require additional resources.
-Locally, we are trying to be innovative and responsive in ensuring we are meeting the needs of our children and families, but those come at a cost.
-As you can see from just our increased placement costs, a majority of our new resources, along with our local levy funds, are going to support our kids in care.
-Any additional resources we can use to build on the state's previous investments would be much appreciated as we move into the next biennium.
+That means in an area where we do not have abundance of resources or service providers, we have to look at developing the assistance we need for our children and families.
+Local residential treatment facilities are non-existent in Southern Ohio.
+A majority of our children in congregate care are placed across the state, which creates challenges for reunification and follow-up care after returning home.
+To address this issue, our agency, has partnered with other county children services agencies and a local mental health provider to fill the void in this area.
+By this fall, our area will have a new residential

+389 West Front Street Logan, Ohio 43138 740.385.5663 475 Western Ave Chillicothe, OH 45601 740.773.2651 30975 Industrial Park Drive McArthur, Ohio 45651 740.672.2250 facility which aligns with Ohio RISE and the Family First Act.
+Expansion of services, along with creation and maintenance of prevention services, still require additional resources.